hl7dk/dk-smart/input/pagecontent/index.md

 * Asger Halkier, Sundhedsdatastyrelsen

 Each published major version of this implementation guide goes through the ballot and voting processes of HL7 Denmark.

+### Danish Specific Considerations
+The following sub sections will list recommendations when using SMART in a Danish setting

+#### Encryption keys
+It is discouraged to use symmetric encryption keys as listed on https://hl7.org/fhir/smart-app-launch/client-confidential-symmetric.html and should be avoided.

+#### MinLog
+Any vendor providing access to data (not limited to, but including using [SMART](https://www.hl7.org/fhir/smart-app-launch/)) MUST remember to consider when the log entries of such provided data are subject to be forwarded to [MinLog](https://www.nspop.dk/display/public/web/MinLog2+-+Min+Log+Registrering+-+Guide+til+anvendere).

 ### Collaboration